Megasite needs industry to plant flag alongside Tennessee's.

 ECD's Megasite website is here.

 An ECD spokesperson yesterday confirmed that the results of the assessment are currently expected to arrive ECD-DGS from consultant Gresham Smith during the week beginning Feb.
-15. Update 3 March 2021: Report's delivery to State by not later than 100 days from the tas order's issuance, Jan.
+15. Update 3 March 2021: Report's delivery to State expected not later than 100 days from the task order's issuance, Jan.
 6, 2021.
+Update: June 8, 2021: Gov. Lee released findings here.

 According to its tasking notice and accompanying documents, Gresham offered for a lump sum of $40K (covering services and reimbursable expenses) to work with its staff and with its subconsultants on a limited set of goals, as follows: